SMARTHON/smarthon-docs-zh_TW/docs/smartcity/chapter1.md

 # Chapter 1: Upload Data to ThingSpeak

 ThingSpeak is IoT platform for user to gather real-time data; for instance, climate information, location data and other device data.
-In different channels in ThingSpeak, you can summarize information and visualize data online in charts and analyze useful information.
-ThingSpeak can integrate IoT:bit (micro:bit) and other software/ hardware platforms.
+In different channels in ThingSpeak, you can summarize information and visualize data online in charts and analyze useful information.<BR> ThingSpeak can integrate IoT:bit (micro:bit) and other software/ hardware platforms.
 Through IoT:bit, you can upload sensors data to ThingSpeak (e.g. temperature, humidity, light intensity, noise, motion, raindrop, distance and other device information).<BR><P>
 ![auto_fit](images/Ch1/Ch1_des.png)<P>

 ## Create channel in ThingSpeak and get the key